 Thereafter, on the evening of Chaturdashi, scriptures mention that one should perform Dipdan with an oil lamp consisting of four threads made of wool, to Yamraj and perform yamatarpan (presenting liberation to Yama) also.
 For the siddhi (justification) of Yamdipadan, one must donate alms to Brahmins.
 Performing Dipdan to Yamaraj eliminates accidents and untimely death.
 Therefore, the symbolic meaning of this karma is family happiness and good health.

 Kartik Krishnapakchya’s Trayodasi is also called Dhantaresh or Dhantrayodashi also.
-There is a tradition of buying jewelry, silver or gold coins and utensils of different metals like silver, bronze, copper, brass and even gold, etc. on this day.
-Even though the practice of arranging new utensils, dishes, etc. especially for Lakshmi / Laxmi Puja, is old but still prevailing.
-Nowadays, though apart from traditional goods it has become customary to buy practical utility goods, like motor, motorcycle, fridge, television, computer, mobile, etc. While the rich add or buy luxury items, the poor only try to meet their needs.
+There is a tradition of buying jewelry, silver or gold coins, and utensils of different metals like silver, bronze, copper, brass, and even gold, etc. on this day.
+Even though the practice of arranging new utensils, dishes, etc., especially for Lakshmi / Laxmi Puja, is old but still prevailing.
+Nowadays, apart from traditional goods, it has become customary to buy practical utility goods, like motors, motorcycles, fridges, television, computer, mobile, etc. While the rich add or buy luxury items, the poor only try to meet their needs.
 To summarize, Dhantares is considered the shopping day of the Tihar festival.
 To Read this article in the Nepali Language please click here.